-Note that this option must be placed before the --backend option on the command line.
+Syntax code_coverage_file file Note that this option must be placed before the $backend$ option on the command line.
+Parameters file The name of the destination file for the code coverage information.
+For use with cspybat Description Use this option to enable the generation of code coverage information.

-Parameters file

-The name of the destination file for the code coverage information.

-Description Use this option to enable the generation of code coverage information.
 The code coverage information will be generated after the execution has completed and you can find it in the specified file.
+Because most embedded applications do not terminate, you might have to use this option in combination withtimeout orcycles.

-Note that this option requires that the C-SPY driver you are using supports code coverage.
+See also Note that this option requires that the C-SPY driver you are using supports code coverage.
 If you try to use this option with a C-SPY driver that does not support code coverage, an error message will be directed to stderr.

-See also Code coverage, page 269.
+Code coverage, page 269,cycles, page 450,timeout, page 486.

-To set this option, choose View>Code Coverage, right-click and choose Save As when the C-SPY debugger is running.
+To set this option, choose View&gt;Code Coverage , right-click and choose Save As when the C-SPY debugger is running.

---cycles
+cycles

-Syntax --cycles cycles
+Syntax cycles cycles

-Note that this option must be placed before the --backend option on the command line.
+Note that this option must be placed before thebackend option on the command line.

 Parameters cycles

 The number of cycles to run.

+For use with cspybat

 Description Use this option to specify the maximum number of cycles to run.
 If the target program executes longer than the number of cycles specified, the target program will be aborted.
 Using this option requires that the C-SPY driver you are using supports a cycle counter, and that it can be sampled while executing.

+This option is not available in the IDE.